Step 5: How to create a portfolio website that impresses hiring managers

 - Choosing and buying your domain name.

 Note: While we’re using the term “portfolio website” here, Squarespace actually has a separate category of templates called “Personal and CV” that works much better for your purposes as a liberal arts graduate.
-Its “Portfolio” sites are better suited for photographers, designers, and fashionistas that showcase their work visually, but you’ll probably benefit more from templates that cater toward writing-centric projects.
+Its “Portfolio” templates are better suited for photographers, designers, and fashionistas that showcase their work visually.
+The nomenclature is a little confusing, but you’ll notice the difference quickly.

 With that in mind, these Squarespace themes will likely work best for you as a liberal arts graduate with a focus on literary skills (rather than visual design):

-And with that, you can get started tweaking your website.
+And with that, you can create a portfolio website in short order.
 It starts you off in the Design section, but if you hit the Home button and then the Pages item on the left-hand navigation menu, you can see exactly how each section of a Squarespace page is stitched together.

 Here are some quick tips to jump right into the fun part of building your website!